Follow the links to pages with detailed information about each game.

-Deluxe Illuminati was one of our first "hot" games, and continues to be a best-seller!
-First released in 1982, this classic game was upgraded to the full-color deluxe version you see today in 1999.
+Illuminati was one of our first hot games, and it continues to be a best-seller!
+First released in 1982, this classic game was upgraded to the full-color deluxe version you see today.
 There have been four supplements – Y2K, Brainwash, Bavarian Fire Drill, and most recently, Mutual Assured Distraction – and one spin-off – Illuminati: Crime Lords.

 Each player in Burn In Hell tries to assemble the tastiest combinations (called "Circles") of history's sinners.
 Collect groups of Mass Murderers, Cannibals, or even Clerics . . .

 Each card includes a great Greg Hyland caricature and a biography of the soul.
 Players will have a lot of fun reading (and arguing) about why each of these people was invited to the Permanent Pitchfork Party.

 Ninja Burger pits you against your fellow trainees in a new Ninja Burger store.
 Learn the secrets of stealth, swordsmanship, and customer service.
 Fight for honor, respect, big tips, and that coveted promotion . . .